joomengine/jcb-documentation/024-How-to-integrate-the-Create-User-Helper-Method-in-your-Components.md

 The helper method leverages Joomla's built-in **User Registration Model**, creating the user via the standard Joomla API.

-It simplifies the process but **does not automatically assign users to groups**—that must be handled manually after creation.
+It simplifies the process but **does not automatically assign users to groups**-that must be handled manually after creation.

 ---